EMVIC

 • Epidemiology/Serology: Dr. Carolina Klett-Tammen, Dr. Vanessa Melhorn, Helmholtz Centre for Infection Research (HZI)

-The SARS@EMVIC sub-project at the Helmholtz-Centre for Environmental Research (UFZ) investigates how environmental factors, particularly chemical exposure, affect the immune response to SARS-CoV-2.
-Specifically, it focuses on investigating the cellular immune response in children from the birth cohort before and after the COVID-19 pandemic.
-The aim is to identify existing environmental factors, such as early chemical exposure, that have a modulating effect on the SARS-CoV-2 immune response.
+The SARS@EMVIC sub-project at the Helmholtz Centre for Environmental Research – UFZ (Dr Gunda Herberth) is investigating how environmental factors, particularly exposure to chemicals, affect the immune response to SARS-CoV-2.
+In particular, it focuses on studying the cellular immune response in children from the birth cohort before and after the COVID-19 pandemic.
+The aim is to identify existing environmental factors, such as early chemical exposure, that modulate the SARS-CoV-2 immune response.
 In the next step, in vitro tests will be used to investigate how immunomodulatory chemicals affect the SARS-CoV-2 immune response in human immune cells.
-This will validate the epidemiological data and allow causal relationships to be established.
+This will allow the epidemiological data to be functionally validated and causal inferences to be drawn.
+This ensures a close integration of research and clinical relevance, as well as a high level of translational applicability of the generated data within a One Health context.

 Scientists involved: